errorexists/Getting-Started-With-OpenCore/README.md

 # What is OpenCore?

 OpenCore is an alternative bootloader to CloverEFI or Chameleon.
 It is not only for Hackintosh and can be used on real macs for purposes that require an emulated EFI.
 It also aims to have the ability to boot Windows and Linux.
 It has a clean codebase and aims to stay closer to how a real mac bootloader functions.
+Kext injection is greatly improved.
 While already functioning well, OpenCore should be considered in Alpha stage at this time and should be used by experienced hackintosh users and developers or users who are happy to recover a system which fails to boot, or becomes broken in some way.

 # Current issues with OpenCore

 * Z97 based systems require pure UEFI mode for booting (also known as Windows 8/10 mode).
-* ~~Currently minimal support for emulated NVRAM (sorry z390 users, EmuVariableRuntimeDxe may work but won't save on reboot).~~ Support for nvram.plist has been added to OpenCore's most recent commit
-* ~~FakeSMC sensors can't be injected, alternative is [HWSensors3](https://github.com/warexify/HWSensors3) or [VirtualSMC sensors](https://github.com/acidanthera/VirtualSMC).~~
+* Z390 based systems require workarounds to non working NVRAM.
 * VoodooPS2Controller needs to be injected first, Keyboard second and Mouse/Trackpad third.
 * NVMe issues if setup as a SATA device in BIOS.
 * Sometimes can't access other partitions on the drive, solution is to "bless" the drive with Startup Disk.